publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2778.md

  __Effective Date of 1979 Amendments__

     Amendment by [Pub.
 L. 96–72][/us/pl/96/72] effective upon the expiration of the Export Administration Act of 1969, which terminated on Sept.
-30, 1979, or upon any prior date which the Congress by concurrent resolution or the President by proclamation designated, see section 2418 and Prior Provisions note set out under [section 2413 of Title 50][/us/usc/t50/s2413], Appendix, War and National Defense.
+30, 1979, or upon any prior date which the Congress by concurrent resolution or the President by proclamation designated, see [section 4621 of Title 50][/us/usc/t50/s4621], War and National Defense, and Prior Provisions note set out under [section 4616 of Title 50][/us/usc/t50/s4616].

     Amendment by [Pub.
 L. 96–70][/us/pl/96/70] effective Oct.
 1, 1979, see [section 3304 of Pub.
 L. 96–70][/us/pl/96/70/s3304], set out as an Effective Date note under [section 3601 of this title][/us/usc/t22/s3601].